Skip to main content

 • Donors can also name their DAF as the beneficiary of the contract and retain ownership during their lifetime.

-In many cases the ultimate death benefit is often much larger than the total premiums paid.
+In many cases the ultimate death benefit is often much larger than the total premiums paid, being a great way to boost your charitable giving.
 Ongoing premium payments often result in charitable income tax deductions.

 Turning Life Insurance into a Charitable Gift

-To donate the life insurance policy to the organization, he simply named the organization as the beneficiary.
+To donate the life insurance policy to the organization, he simply named the charity as the beneficiary of the life insurance.
 The organization has a nonprofit endowment fund with the Saint Paul & Minnesota Foundation, and the death benefit will go to that fund when he passes.

 Partnering with Professional Advisors to Donate Future Gifts

-We also work with professional advisors and their clients on gifts of life insurance.
+We also work with professional advisors and their clients on charitable donations of life insurance policies.

-In a similar situation, an advisor referred a donor who serves on the board of a local nonprofit to the Foundation.
+In a similar situation, an estate attorney referred a donor who serves on the board of a local nonprofit to the Foundation.
 His fellow board members were planning future gifts, and his advisor suggested he consider donating his life insurance policy.

-In this case, we became the beneficiary or owner of the life insurance policy, and when the donor passes, his beloved nonprofit organization will receive the funds from the policy via an endowment it has set up with the Foundation.
+In this case, we were named the beneficiary or owner of the life insurance policy, and when the donor passes, his beloved nonprofit organization will receive the funds from the policy via an endowment it has set up with the Foundation.

 In the scenarios above, donors donated their universal life insurance policies directly to their favorite nonprofits’ endowment funds.
 Gifts of life insurance can also be made to a donor advised fund.